void

-Raba is mentioned by the author at the beginning [I.7].
+Raba is mentioned by the author at the beginning of [I.7].
 Austrian troops fled across the river and Austria was in a very bad way.
-The author calls it Ráb, which can easily be confused with the better known river Raab which flows through Austria and Hungary.
+The author calls it Ráb, which can easily be confused with the better-known river Raab which flows through Austria and Hungary.

 Background

-Raba is a river in Galicia which empties into Vistula east of Kraków, in the south of current Poland.
-In 1914 the entire river flowed on Austrian territory.
+Raba is a river in Galicia which empties into the Vistula east of Kraków, in the south of present-day Poland.
+In 1914, the entire river flowed on Austrian territory.

-The event referred to in the novel is by near certainty the situation on the Galician battlefield in late November 1914.
-On the 26 November, during the advance on Kraków, the Russian 3rd Army led by Radko Dimitriev crossed the river, some units having reached and crossed it the evening before by Mikluszowice.
-According to Russian reports the Austro-Hungarian army retreated in disorder and suffered from low morale.
+The event referred to in the novel is almost certainly the situation on the Galician battlefield in late November 1914.
+On 26 November, during the advance on Kraków, the Russian 3rd Army led by Radko Dimitriev crossed the river, some units having reached and crossed it the evening before by Mikluszowice.
+According to Russian reports, the Austro-Hungarian army retreated in disorder and suffered from low morale.
 They took up new defensive positions west of the river, on the line Dobczyce - Niepołomice, and by the end of the month they had retreated to Wieliczka, only 13 kilometres south-east of Kraków.

 Mentioned in a short story

-The river was mentioned by the author already in 1908 in the story Ve vesnici u řeky Rábu (In a village by the river Raba), printed in Besedy lidu.
+The river was mentioned by Hašek as early as 1908 in the story Ve vesnici u řeky Rábu (In a village by the river Raba), printed in Besedy lidu.
 This strongly suggests that Jaroslav Hašek had visited the area by the river, most likely during the summer of 1903 when he stayed in Kraków.

 Österreich-Ungarns letzter Krieg, Band I.